Jaegaseung: Language

-However, a difference between the dialect of the Jaegaseung and other speakers of Yukjin Korean was still noticeable as of the 1930s, to the point that instances of difficulty in communication between local administrative officials and Jaegaseung villages was not uncommon.
+However, a difference between the dialect of the Jaegaseung and other speakers of Yukjin Korean was still noticeable as of the 1930s, to the point that instances of difficulty in communication between local administrative officials and Jaegaseung villages were not uncommon.

 Some examples of vocabulary listed as being exclusively used by the Jaegaseung community of North Hamgyong Province include the terms 양소래없다 (yangsoraeeopda) and 덕새없다 (deoksaeeopda), used to denote someone who was immature or lacked common sense.
 Otherwise, other unique vocabulary among the Jaegaseung include 무새 (musae, for what reason), 영에 (yeong'e, powdered bean for rice cakes) and 나마리 (namari, edible plants, herbs).

 The only language considered vulgar among the Jaegaseung was the phrase '범이야' ('It's a tiger'), which likely is a reflection of the community's fear of tigers, which were historically common in the region.